 When you log out and log back in, you’ll be using a secure, encrypted connection, and on one will be able to decipher your communications with the Dashboard.
 Note however that this may cause the Dashboard to feel a little slower.

-To learn more about this options, see the HTTPS support page.
+To learn more about this option, see the HTTPS support page.

-Augment your password with an extra layer of authentication
+Add an extra layer of security - authentication

 With Two Step Authentication, you can use any iOS, Android, Blackberry, or SMS-capable mobile device as a unique key to your blog.
 After you sign up for the service, you will need to enter a specially generated one-time code whenever you try to log in to your blog.
 This means that even if someone gets your password, they won’t be able to log in without possessing your mobile device as well.